Home

 Welcome Abdalla Alkhawaja, a Bioinformatics and Computational Biology student co-mentored by Terry Furey; Jayna Nicholas, a Genetics and Molecular Biology student co-mentored by Laura Raffield; and Sarah Lester, a Genetics and Molecular Biology student co-mentored by Samir Kelada

-February 23, 2022 Congratulations Dr. Perrin!
+February 2022 Congratulations Dr. Perrin!

 Hannah Perrin successfully defended her PhD thesis in Genetics and Molecular Biology and will also earn a certificate in Bioinformatics and Computational Biology.
-Hannah described context-dependent regulatory mechanisms for cardiometabolic traits.
+Hannah described context-dependent regulatory mechanisms for cardiometabolic traits

-January 31, 2022 Welcome new postdoc Jon Rosen
+January 2022 Welcome new postdoc Jon Rosen

-Postdoc Jon Rosen, co-mentored by Mike Love, will lead analyses and methods development in the UNC Impact of Genomic Variation on Function project.
+Postdoc Jon Rosen, co-mentored by Mike Love, will lead analyses and methods development in the UNC Impact of Genomic Variation on Function project

-January 6, 2022 Adipose spliceQTL paper published in AJHG
+January 2022 Adipose spliceQTL paper published in AJHG

 Sarah Brotman and Chelsea Raulerson described splice junction QTL in adipose tissue, including sQTL that colocalize with cardiometabolic GWAS signals, including at NR1H3.
-See the article here.

-January 1, 2022 Gautam awarded AHA postdoc fellowship
+January 2022 Gautam awarded AHA postdoc fellowship

 Gautam Pandey was awarded a fellowship from the American Heart Association to identify genetic effects on hepatic lipid metabolism and cardiovascular disease